abdheshnayak/react-highlightjs-logs/README.md

 }
 ```

-### Maximum Height
+### Width and Height
-Provide the maximum height for the better adjustment on your ui.
-The default value of maximum height is 300px.
+You need to specify width and height for better fit in your ui. by default width is 600px and height is 400px. you can specify these as shown below.
 ```javascript
 function App() {
   return (